2022 Beijing Sitong Bridge protest: Censorship

 Photographs and videos of the protest were censored by the Chinese internet censorship system.
 Some individuals who reposted video or images of the protest were also arrested.
 Chinese authorities censored terms which could lead people to the protest, including "Sitong Bridge" and "brave man", and Bloomberg News reported that words such as "courage", "bridge" and even "Beijing" were also censored.

 The following month, Apple released an iOS update that prevents AirDrop from being enabled in "Everyone" mode for more than 10 minutes at a time for users in China (after which it reverts to a mode requiring the sender to be on the receiver's contacts list).
 Apple publicly stated that this was intended to help reduce unsolicited images, and that the feature would become available outside of China at a later date.
 It was suggested by Bloomberg News that the change was made at the request of the Chinese government.

+Baidu Maps subsequently removed the location of the protest from its online maps.

+Later similar protests

+The protest was assessed by media as having possibly inspired further similar protests in Xinhua County in Loudi in July 2024, and at Chadianzi Bus Station in Chengdu in April 2025.